 Whether you help through monetary donations, volunteering your time, or spreading our mission through word-of-mouth, thank you.
 We couldn't accomplish our goals without the help of supporters like you.

-Dr. Tamara Tinkham, Psy.D. is our licensed psychologist.
-She has extensive training and expertise in assessment and will help us offer dyslexia screenings and mid-level assessments for struggling readers who may have dyslexia.
-Dr. Tinkham has a long history of working with families, especially parents, to find effective interventions, accommodations, and resources whether through schools or outside organizations.
+Dr. Tamara Tinkham, Psy.D. is our Executive Director and licensed psychologist.
+She offers dyslexia screenings and mid-level assessments for struggling readers who may have dyslexia.
+Dr. Tinkham has a long history of working with families, especially parents, to find effective interventions, accommodations, and resources - whether through schools or outside organizations.
 Dyslexia Advocates would not exist without Dr. Tinkham.